 The Auditor also reviewed staff personnel records, staff training records, and resident files.
-The Auditor observed two resident intake, risk screening, and classification.
-One of the residents was deaf.
+The Auditor observed a resident intake, risk screening, and classification.

-An exit meeting was conducted by the Auditor at the completion of the on-site audit with the Facility Director, Regional Program Performance Manager, Assistant Facility Director of Programs/PREA Compliance Manager, Assistant Facility Director of Security, agency's Senior Area Manager (via video), and the agency's PREA Contract Compliance Manager (via phone).
+An exit meeting was conducted by the Auditor at the completion of the on-site audit with the Facility Director, Regional Program Performance Manager, and the agency's Senior Area Manager.
 The Auditor discussed observations made during the on-site portion of the audit and was able to give some preliminary findings.
 Within the facility, tension was nonexistent between staff and residents, especially under the current COVID situation.
 The Auditor observed constant positive interactions between staff and residents throughout the on-site visit.
 Both staff and residents interviewed had a good understanding of PREA and knew what mechanisms are in place to report incidents of sexual abuse or harassment if needed.
 The residents stated they felt safe at the facility and felt staff would be responsive if an allegation was made.
-The Auditor also shared the staff was professional.
-Key facility staff during the audit included the Facility Director, PREA Compliance Manager, and the Regional Program Performance Manager.
+The Auditor also shared the staff was professional and trained in their PREA responsibilities.
+Key facility staff during the audit included the Facility Director/PREA Compliance Manager and the Regional Program Performance Manager.